bburns/mingo/README.md

 The package provides 3 distributions on [NPM](https://www.npmjs.com/package/mingo?activeTab=code).

 1. A minified bundle since `6.6.0` for browser targets.
-See [esm.run](https://esm.run/mingo/dist/mingo.min.js) or [unpkg](https://unpkg.com/mingo/dist/mingo.min.js) CDNs.
+See [unpkg](https://unpkg.com/mingo/dist/mingo.min.js).
 1. A CommonJS module when loaded using `require`.
 1. An ESM module when loaded using `import`.